 Ray Beckerman is a veteran commercial litigation lawyer in New York City, with Ray Beckerman, P.C., which represents small and medium sized business and startups.
 Ray is the author of the popular digital online copyright law blog Recording Industry vs The People, ranked by Justia.com as the all time most popular copyright law blog in the United States.
 He also writes the social media blog "Ray's 2.0", tweets as @RayBeckerman, and is NewYorkCountryLawyer on Slashdot.

-Website: http://www.MENGonline.com Richard is chairman emeritus of the nearly 2,000 member Marketing Executives Networking Group, founder of the Demand Marketing consulting firm, and former Sr. VP of Marketing for three multi-billion dollar companies: CEC, WLP, and Service Merchandise.
-His early career was at GE, P&G, Playtex, and the Marketing Corporation of America.
-You can follow his communications about marketing, social media, and careers on Twitter at @Sellers_Richard.
+Richard is Chairman Emeritus of the Marketing Executives Networking Group, founder of Demand Marketing consulting firm, and former Sr. VP of Marketing for three multi-billion dollar companies: CEC, WLP, and Service Merchandise.
+His early career was at GE, P&G, Playtex, and Marketing Corporation of America.
+He’s also a volunteer counselor for SCORE assisting small businesses in upstate New York.
+You can follow his communications about marketing, job search and careers here and at mengonline, ENTREPRENEURS QUESTIONS, and on Twitter at @Sellers_Richard.

 As Chief Executive Officer of Geomentum, the largest hyper-local media agency in the United States, Sean Finnegan is at the helm of one of IPG’s most innovative and fastest-growing companies.
 A builder by nature, Sean joined Geomentum in 2010 to capture the spirit of the rapidly developing hyper-local platform by engineering a full-service agency model that enables global brands and advertisers to drive momentum “from national to neighborhood.”